mattburnett-repo/we-move/README.md

    However, you can create a new database, set up the necessary tables, and populate the database with sample data.
 This is useful if you have been working with the app and want to start the database over fresh.
 Run `flask init-db` in a terminal `init-db` is a Click command that creates the database and populates the tables with sample data.

     ```
-    flask init-db
+    (venv) flask init-db
     ```

 5. **Start the Flask Application**

    To start the Flask application, use the following command:

-   `flask run`
+   (venv) `flask run`

    This will start the development server at `http://127.0.0.1:5000/`.

 ## To Do / Nice To Have:
 - A more robust deployment process would benefit from tests.
+  - Not sure of the best way to isolate/test API, since it's closely bound to tempaltes.
+  - Playwright, or something similar, for UI tests.
 - AJAX for frontend interaction with the API.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.